nickrgarner/deploy-pipeline/README.md

 pipeline setup
 ```

-***NOTE: If cloning the repo on to a host system that uses Windows OS you may need to update the line break types in '/cm/server-init.sh' from CRLF to LF before running the 'pipeline setup' command.
+**NOTE:** If cloning the repo onto a host system that uses Windows OS you may need to update the line endings style in `/cm/server-init.sh` from CRLF to LF before running the `pipeline setup` command.

 Run `checkbox.io` build job: